rikdewit/personal-blog-rikdewit/content/posts/static-blog-with-hugo-and-github-pages.md

 ---

 ## Publish on Github
-Create a new Github repository on [github.com](https://github.com) and add your remote
+Create a new Github repository on [github.com](https://github.com) and add your remote.

 ```
 git remote add origin <REMOTE_URL>
 ```

 Push the code.